RISC-V-KernelCI-Mentorship/riscv-tuxsuite-api/riscv-kcidb-bridge-docs/docs/runners.md

 ## Locating runners

-All available runners can be found in the [`runners.py`](https://github.com/RISC-V-KernelCI-Mentorship/riscv-kcidb-bridge/blob/main/backend/app/app/core/runners.py) file, under the list `AVAILABLE_RUNNERS`.
+All available runners can be found in the [`runners.py`](https://github.com/RISC-V-KernelCI-Mentorship/riscv-kcidb-bridge/blob/main/backend/app/app/core/runners.py) file, under the `AVAILABLE_RUNNERS` type.

 This list is kept as an easy way to access the codes for all available runners.